-At the request of TSA Management, ACT Geotechnical Engineers Pty Ltd carried out a geotechnical investigation and a qualitative slope instability risk assessment for the proposed Selwyn Snow Resort Redevelopment, in Cabramurra, NSW.
+At the request of TSA Management, ACT Geotechnical Engineers Pty Ltd carried out a supplementary geotechnical investigation and a qualitative slope instability risk assessment for the proposed Selwyn Snow Resort Redevelopment, in Cabramurra, NSW.

-It is understood the project involves the construction of a $\sim 600 \text{m}^2$ work shop, 5 x staff pre-fabricated accommodation buildings, and a $\sim 2500 \text{m}^2$ guest facilities building.
+It is understood the project involves the construction of a ~600m2 resort operations centre, 6 x staff pre-fabricated accommodation buildings, a ~2500m2 guest facilities building, a wastewater treatment plant, and building a retaining wall to increase the capacity of the water storage dam (quarry).
 The site is within "Zone G" of the Kosciusko National Parks Alpine Resorts, so under the NSW Department of Planning Geotechnical policy, a geotechnical investigation and slope instability risk assessment is required.
+ACT Geotehonical Engineers prepared a geotechnical investigation and slope instability risk assessment in July 2020, however, a supplementary investigation was required as the location of the Staff Accommodation was varied, and investigation was required for the waste water plant and quarry.